devcode1981/File-Provider-Storage/doc/howto/auto_devops.md

 You will likely want to run K8s clusters on GKE as this allows us to test our GCP integrations as well.
-You can use minikube too but there are limitations with this as minikube won't test our GCP integration and minikube does not simulate a real cluser (eg. internet facing load balancers with external IP address are not possible).
+You can use minikube too but there are limitations with this as minikube won't test our GCP integration and minikube does not simulate a real cluser (eg. internet-facing load balancers with external IP address are not possible).
 So when you do choose GKE you conclude that your registry running on your machine needs to be internet accessible since.